 Electrical Power - When fully built-out, the peak forecasted electrical demand for Honua'ula is estimated to be 9,467 kilowatts (kW) per month.
 Honua'ula Partners, LLC is committed to limiting the environmental impact of Honua'ula by reducing energy consumption.
 To reduce energy consumption, Honua'ula Partners, LLC will design and construct energy systems for all residential units to meet all applicable ENERGY STAR requirements established by the EPA in effect at the time of construction.
-All homes with be equipped with a primary hot water system at least as energy efficient as a conventional solar panel hot water system and other energy-saving concepts and devices will be encouraged in the design of Honua'ula.
+All homes (single-family and multi-family) with be equipped with a primary hot water system at least as energy efficient as a conventional solar panel hot water system and other energy-saving concepts and devices will be encouraged in the design of Honua'ula.
 Design standards will also specify low-impact lighting and encourage energy-efficient building design and site development practices.
 The Honua'ula project plan includes area set aside for the expansion of the MECO substation (Figure 1).

-Air Quality - In the short term, construction of Honua'ula will unavoidably contribute to air pollutant concentrations due to fugitive dust releases at construction areas.
+Air Quality - In the short term, construction of: 1) Honua'ula; 2) the widening of Pi'ilani Highway; 3) the Wailea Ike Drive and Wailea Alanui Drive intersection improvements; and 4) the off-site water and wastewater infrastructure will unavoidably contribute to air pollutant concentrations due to fugitive dust releases at construction areas.
 However, mitigation measures, including frequent watering of exposed surfaces, will help to reduce and control such releases, and all construction activities will comply with the provisions of HAR, Chapter 11-60.1, Air Pollution Control, Section 11-60.1-33, "Fugitive Dust."

-Over the long-term, the air quality modeling analysis prepared for Honua'ula (see Section 4.6 Air Quality and Appendix O) concludes that: 1) even during worst-case conditions, predicted concentrations of traffic-related pollutants will remain well below State and Federal standards; 2) mitigation measures for traffic-related air quality impacts are unnecessary and unwarranted; and 3) significant long-term impacts on air quality are unlikely due to indirect emissions associated with the community's electrical power and solid waste disposal requirements.
+Over the long-term, the air quality modeling analysises prepared for Honua'ula and the widening of Piilani Highway (see Section 4.6 Air Quality, and Appendix O, and Appendix R) concludes that: 1) even during worst-case conditions, predicted concentrations of traffic-related pollutants will remain well below State and Federal standards; 2) mitigation measures for traffic-related air quality impacts are unnecessary and unwarranted; and 3).
+In addition the air quality modeling analysis prepared for Honua'ula concludes that significant long-term impacts on air quality are unlikely due to indirect emissions associated with the community's electrical power and solid waste disposal requirements.
+Long-term impacts due to Wailea Ike Drive and Wailea Alanui Drive intersection improvements are not expected to be significant as the the improvements will accommodate anticipated future traffic while while providing similar vehical flow and queing times at the intersection as compared to exiting conditions.
+Long-term air quality impacts are created there will be very little to no vehicle emmissions associated with on-going operations.

-Noise - In the short term, construction of Honua'ula will generate temporary noise impacts.
-The dominant noise sources during construction will likely be associated with operation of heavy construction machinery, paving equipment, and material transport vehicles.
+Noise - In the short term, construction of: 1) Honua'ula; 2) the widened Pi'ilani Highway; 3) the Wailea Ike Drive/Wailea Alanui Drive intersection improvements; and 4) the off-site water and wastewater infrastructure will generate temporary noise impacts.
+The dominant noise sources during construction will likely be associated with operation of heavy construction machinery, paving equipment, and material transport vehicles, and possible blasting to break or dislodge rock.
+As an alternative to blasting, the use of chemical expansion to break or dislodge rock will be considered.
 However, noise from construction activities will be short-term and will comply with all federal and state noise control regulations.